ibm-skills-network/clarity-knowledgebase/docs/labs/narration/dictionary.md

 # Narration Pronounciation Dictionary

-This is the narration dictionary page which is used to teach our AI narrator how to pronounce difficult acronyms and words (mostly libraries and products).
+When the Author Workbench generates audio for your Articles and Instructional Labs they sometimes contains words (e.g. acronyms, libraries, products, etc.) that are mispronounced.
+This page is used to teach our AI narrator how to pronounce these difficult words correctly.

 For example if the narration pronounces, "IBM" as "ih-buh-mmm" instead of "eye-bee-em" this is the place to fix it!

-## How to add a new word to the pronounciation dictionary
+## How to fix the pronounciation of your audio

 1. Update the JSON below (within the `START DICTIONARY` and `END DICTIONARY` comments) with the new update:
   - Key: The word as seen in the instructions in _lowercase_
   - Value: The correct pronounciation spelling (your best guess, use the existing mappings for good examples)
-3. Create a new PR of your changes
+2. Create a new PR of your changes
+3. Wait for the PR to be approved
+4. When the PR is approved the word has been successfully added to the Narration Pronounciation Dictionary.
+5. Re-generate the audio for your Article or Instructional Lab

 ## Important Notes: